 When you open a document and run this macro, you are asked if you want to create a list sorted by word or by frequency.
 If you choose word, then the resulting list is shown in alphabetical order.
 If you choose frequency, then the resulting list is in descending order based on how many times the word appeared in the document.

 While the macro is running, the status bar indicates what is happening.
 Depending on the size of your document and the speed of your computer, the macro may take a while to complete.
-(I ran it with a 719-page document with over 349,000 words and it took about five minutes to complete.)
+(I ran it with a 719-page document with over 349,000 words and it took about five minutes to complete on a relatively slow computer.)

-Note that there is a line in the macro that sets a value in the Excludes string.
+There are also lines in the macro that construct the Excludes string.
 This string contains words that the macro will ignore when putting together the word list.
 If you want to add words to the exclusion list, simply add them to the string, between [square brackets].
 Also, make sure the exclusion words are in lowercase.

 Note: